MLB

 The key here with this selection of bet types is balancing your risk.
 It’s difficult to choose the winner of a tournament, so you need to add safer bets.
 This way, if your longshot loses but your safer picks win, you’ll still be profitable for the tournament.

-While betting on low probability outcomes like a hole-in-one can be fun, I would save this bet type for a fractional percentage of your total bankroll.
+While betting on low-probability outcomes like a hole-in-one can be fun, I would save this bet type for a fractional percentage of your total bankroll.
 You don’t want to chip away at your winnings with too many of these longshots, as that makes it difficult to be profitable.

-The Masters Prop Betting Strategy
+Masters Prop Betting Strategy

 First, you want to take a look at the course at The Masters, Augusta National.
 Research to find out how the course plays.
 Are certain holes more difficult than others?
-How is each hole, are there more Par 3s, 4s, or 5s?
+How is each hole?
+Are there more Par 3s, 4s, or 5s?
 These are some of the questions that you need to consider.

 It’s important to check in on the weather forecast for the tournament.
 If it’s expected to rain, there’s a risk that this could have an impact on the final result.
 Be mindful of this factor when deciding on your preferred golfer.